Dealing With the IRS»

 - Avoiding Underpayment Penalties

 - Congress considers our tax system as a "pay-as-you-go" system.
-To facilitate that concept, the government has provided several means of assisting taxpayers in meeting the "pay-as-you-go" requirement.
+To facilitate that concept, the government has provided several means of assisting individual taxpayers in meeting the "pay-as-you-go" requirement.
+These include:

 - Looking for Business Tax Deductions?
 Look No Further Than Your Business Vehicle!